This post contains affiliate links.

-Did you know that you can log into your modem to change its password and reboot it?
+Did you know that you can log in to your modem to change its password and reboot it?
 Did you also know that when you buy a modem it comes with a default username and password?

-Many people never log into their modem, much less change its password.
+Many people never log in to their modem, much less change its password.
 This is a big mistake.

 Changing your modem’s password makes it much more secure from hackers.

 What happens if you can’t log in to your modem or forget the password you set for it?
+How can you reset your password?

 If you want to log in to your modem, you’ll need to know your username and password.